What is Cacao Butter or Cocoa Butter? Are They the Same Thing?

 Polyphenols in Chocolate

 One great source of Polyphenols, and perhaps the best source, is Cacao Butter.
-Particularly rich in Resveratrol -a main protector against free radicals, or Reactive Oxygen Species- Cacao Butter is the perfect protector for our skin.
-While we may not be able to escape the eternal glare of the sun, resveratrol makes sure that this ultraviolent glare does not harm the skin as much as it could.
+Particularly rich in Resveratrol -a main protector against free radicals, or Reactive Oxygen Species- Cacao Butter is the perfect protector for avoiding skin damage.
+While we may not be able to escape the eternal glare of the sun, resveratrol makes sure that this ultraviolent glare does not harm the skin as much as it could making it easier maintenance of skin health.

 While green tea and red wine are also sources of Polyphenols, neither contains the same variety or amount of Polyphenols as chocolate/ cacao butter.